stephlamas/stephlamas/README.md

 # 🚀 About me

-My name is Estefanía Lamas, a web developer & translator.
+My name is Estefanía, and I'm a Frontend Developer & translator!

-I am really enthusiastic about learning about new technologies.
-In March 2022, I finished the Web Development Bootcamp at Ironhack Madrid.
+Since I finished the Web Development Bootcamp at Ironhack Madrid in 2022, and started a new career working as a Frontend Dev, my life has only gotten better.
 I learned the MERN Stack => React | Javascript(ES6) | Node | Express | MongoDB | HTML | CSS.

 ## 📫 How to reach me: